Reading F.C. Women

 Reading Football Club Women is an English women's football club affiliated with Reading FC.
-The Club plays in the Women's Super League, the top flight of English women's football.
+The club most recently played in the Women's Championship, the second tier of English women's football.
 Reading F.C.
 Women previously played in the FA Women's Premier League National Division after being promoted from the FA Women's Premier League Southern Division, which they were relegated to at the end of the 2011–12 season.
 They had previously won promotion to the National Division from the Southern Division in 2009–10.
 They gained entry to an expanded FA WSL in 2014.